MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/configuration/default-values.md

 # Default values

+If you don't set a value in your config, then the Jekyll default values below will be used.

-See the [Default Config](https://jekyllrb.com/docs/configuration/default/) in the Jekyll docs.
+Copied from [Default Config](https://jekyllrb.com/docs/configuration/default/) in the Jekyll docs.

 ```yaml
 # Where things are